 Source: Mayo Clinic.

 If you're a beginner or starting out again after a layoff, start out easy and build up gradually to avoid injury.
-Here are some tips:
+Specifically:

 Tip: Take along a buddy.
 It's harder to talk yourself out of a run when someone is waiting for you, plus you can motivate each other.

-This refers to running on paved roads, paths and sidewalks.
+This includes paved roads, paths and sidewalks.
 It is the most convenient type of running—just step out your door and go.

 Pros: Convenient; enjoy fresh air and scenery; smooth, even surfaces are more comfortable for running; good way to explore new areas.

 Cons: Occasional bad weather; safety concerns on busy streets; hard running surfaces can stress joints.

 This includes hiking trails or other mixed hard/soft surfaces.
 It can range from a flat local park to challenging mountain terrain.